UQ-PAC/BASIL/docs/usage.md

 To install the AArch64 compilers and binutils, we suggest using your operating system's package manager.
 On Ubuntu, the packages are _gcc-aarch64-linux-gnu_ and _binutils-aarch64-linux-gnu_.
+For more complex examples, you may also need the AArch64 libc.

 For ddisasm, gtirb-semantics and BASIL, we recommend installing these via our [pac-nix](https://github.com/katrinafyi/pac-nix) repository.
 First, set up the Nix package manager according to the pac-nix instructions, then install the packages with: